Do Cats Get the Hiccups Like Humans Do?

 In Cats:

-- Hiccups are much quieter often just a soft gulp or slight twitching of the abdomen.
+• Hiccups are usually much quieter, like a soft gulp or a small twitching of the stomach.

-The biggest difference is how subtle cat hiccups are.
-Many pet owners don’t even notice them unless they’re paying close attention.
-Plus, cats can’t tell us what they’re feeling, so it’s important to observe closely to distinguish hiccups from other issues like respiratory problems or hairballs.
+The biggest difference is that cat hiccups are very quiet.
+A lot of pet owners don’t even notice them unless they’re really looking.
+Also, cats can’t tell us how they feel, so it’s important to watch them closely to tell the difference between hiccups and other problems like hairballs or breathing problems.

 What Causes Hiccups in Cats?